syncfusion-content/javascript-docs/js/Listbox/Getting-Started.md

         });
     });

 {% endhighlight %}

 Run the above code example to render the following **ListBox** with **Drag and Drop** feature. **ListBox** with Drag and Drop list items across control is displayed in the following image.

-{% include image.html url="/js/ListBox/Getting-Started_images/Getting-Started_img4.png" Caption="ListBox with Drag and Drop list items"%}
+{% include image.html url="/js/ListBox/Getting-Started_images/Getting-Started_img4.png" %}

-**Enable Multiple Selection**
+## Enable Multiple Selection

 You can select multiple list items simultaneously in **ListBox** control, and move the multiple selected items to selection listbox.
 To select multiple items in a **ListBox**, set **allowMultiSelection** property for the **ListBox** as **“True”**.

 {% highlight js %}

     jQuery(function ($) {